 Now that the snow has cleared, but the grass is still sparse and low, the sides of many Woodstock roads show an accumulation of trash.
 This is a blemish on an otherwise attractive small town.
 As a Woodstock resident who cares about maintaining the beauty of our rural surroundings, I try to collect whatever trash I can manage on my frequent walks.
 Sometimes, my husband and I will take a drive with the sole purpose of picking up trash for later disposal at the town recycling facility.
 If everyone were to do their part by maintaining a trash-free tree belt along their property and the areas nearby, we could keep our town more pristine.
 And, if folks could be dissuaded from tossing out their trash when driving, this would be a non-issue.
 After all, it takes very little effort to throw trash in a trash bin, and is one small step toward being environmentally conscientious.
 We are indeed fortunate to live in a scenic area.
 Let's all try to keep it that way.
-PATRICIA SUSLA WOODSTOCK er or agreeing to disagree.
-When will be see the end of "Absolutely.
-Exactly"?
-At a time when uncertainty is the theme of existence, how can anyone feel so confident as to utter those overused words.
-Or ʻthank you NANCY WEISS for taking my call." it's a call-in show, for heaven's sake.
+PATRICIA SUSLA WOODSTOCK uncertainty is the theme of existence, how can anyone feel so confident as NANCY WEISS ʻthank you for taking my call." it's a call-in show, for heaven's sake.